The Pros and Cons of UNC

 What is UNC’s reputation?

-UNC is (arguably) the oldest public university in America.
-It’s located in the small, vibrant, progressive college town of Chapel Hill, NC, and it has about 21,000 undergraduates.
+UNC (aka “Carolina”) is arguably the oldest public university in America.
+It’s located in the small, vibrant, progressive college town of Chapel Hill, NC, and has about 21,000 undergraduates.
 Overall, UNC is ranked #27 in the nation, but it’s ranked #5 in public universities, behind only UCLA, Berkeley, UMich, and UVA.
-UNC is world-renowned for its outstanding research, particularly in the areas of public health, medicine, and social sciences, including public policy issues.
-And although UNC has a number of different undergraduate schools — including Business, Global Public Health, Journalism and Media, Education, etc. — all first-year students apply to the College of Arts and Sciences first, and then you apply to a specific school or major after about a year on campus.
+UNC is world-renowned for its outstanding research, particularly in the areas of public health, medicine, and social sciences, including public policy.
+And although UNC has a number of different undergraduate colleges — including Business, Global Public Health, Journalism/Media, Education, etc. — all first-year students apply to the College of Arts and Sciences first, and then you apply to a specific school or major after about a year on campus.

 UVA vs. UNC

-The University of Virginia (UVA) and the University of North Carolina (UNC) have quite a bit in common: they are the #4 and #5 ranked public universities; they’re both located in the Southeast only a few hours apart; and they both have top rated undergraduate business programs.
-But the key difference is feel.
+The University of Virginia (UVA) and the University of North Carolina (UNC) share quite a bit in common: they are the #4 and #5 ranked public universities; they’re both located in the Southeast only a few hours apart; and they both have top rated undergraduate business programs.
+But the key difference at the two universities is feel.

 The Pros of UNC…